dwarvesf/playground/Engineering/Frontend/WAI-ARIA.md

 <iframe height="400" style="width: 100%;" scrolling="no" title="WAI-ARIA" src="https://codepen.io/nguyend-nam/embed/XWqZPPE?default-tab=result" frameborder="no" allowfullscreen="true"></iframe>

 ## Why use WAI-ARIA?
-Note that WAI-ARIA attributes **do not** change the behavior of the supplied component, they don't affect anything about the web page.
+Note that WAI-ARIA attributes **do not** change the behavior of the supplied component, they do not affect anything about the web page.
 The difference is that the [browser's accessibility APIs](https://wiki.mozilla.org/Accessibility/WebAccessibilityAPI) will expose that information and the assistive technologies can rely on that information to enhance users' accessibility.

 WAI-ARIA will become handy in some cases as listed below:
 - WAI-ARIA roles are useful when defining specific **regions on a web page** (e.g. banner, navigation, main,...).
 ![](https://i.imgur.com/R1s3rBm.jpg)

 - `aria-live` can inform screen reader users when a component is **dynamically updated**.
+<iframe height="400" style="width: 100%;" scrolling="no" title="WAI-ARIA" src="https://codepen.io/nguyend-nam/embed/WNJKEvy?default-tab=result" frameborder="no" allowfullscreen="true"></iframe>

 - Strong support **keyboard users**: some HTML elements already have built-in keyboard accessibility (e.g. `<buttons>`, `<inputs>`,... where users can navigate to using tab key), but some need JavaScript along with to do that.
 WAI-ARIA provides `tabindex` attribute to allow focusing on those elements.
 - **Improve accessibility** of non-semantic components: as modern web pages are getting more and more complex, UI components might have a bunch of nested `<div>`s inside.
 WAI-ARIA helps cover that with roles (e.g. button, tablist), it also improves functionality (e.g. `aria-required`).